thedataquarry/zola-blog/content/posts/meilisearch-async/index.md

 ## Case 2: Async

-The async version uses the `meilisearch-python-async` client[^1], whose API is remarkably similar to the sync client's.
+The async version uses the `meilisearch-python-sdk` async client[^1], whose API is remarkably similar to the official sync client from Meilisearch.

 ```python